 I am writing as a supporter of your work to ask if your organisation will join the Oil Sponsorship Free commitment, and join over 400 individual and organisational signatories including the Royal Court Theatre in London.

-Companies like BP and Shell sponsor art, museums, and theatre, in order to maintain what they call a “social licence to operate”, i.e. the consent of key audiences: diplomats, civil servants, journalists, elites.
-Fossil fuel contributions to culture are tiny (BP contributes just 0.5% to Tate’s budget) and are targeted at institutions of the highest prestige, who are the least likely to experience funding crises even under government cuts.
+Companies like BP and Shell sponsor art, museums and theatre in order to maintain what they call a “social licence to operate”, i.e. the consent of key audiences: diplomats, politicians, civil servants, journalists and other elites.
+Fossil fuel contributions to culture are insignificant (BP contributes just 0.5% to the British Museum´s annual budget) and are targeted at institutions with the highest prestige, who are the least likely to experience funding crises, even under government cuts.

 As a long-time member of your audience, I would like to see you contribute to this movement for culture beyond oil.
 Will you make this commitment?

-Please see fossilfundsfree.org for more information on the commitment and on how to sign up.
+Please see oilsponsorshipfree.org for more information on the commitment and on how to sign up.